FullStacKiki/Python-School-Project/README.md

 # Python-School-Project
-This is a program that I've personally build.
-It uses the library of random and inside of this program there are some arrays.
-The program has the same function of a quiz program.
-Feel free to try it
+This is a custom-built quiz program that uses the random library and arrays to present quiz questions.
+The program functions like a standard quiz application where users are prompted with random questions and are expected to answer them.
+It likely includes an array to store questions and another array to store answers.
+Feel free to test it out!